edendaya/Data_Structures/README.md

 # Data_Structures
-Implementation of avl tree in python, TAU University, 3th semester
+Implementation of an AVL Tree in Python, developed as part of my studies at TAU University during my 3rd semester.

-I developed an AVL Tree, a self-balancing binary search tree, meeting the criteria where each node's subtrees have a maximum height difference of one.
-This structure enables efficient operations (lookup, insertion, deletion) in O(log n) time, regardless of the tree's size.
-Insertions and deletions may trigger rebalancing using tree rotations.
+The AVL Tree is a self-balancing binary search tree, ensuring that the height difference between the left and right subtrees of each node is at most one.
+This structure allows for efficient operations (lookup, insertion, deletion) with a time complexity of O(log n), regardless of the tree size.
+Insertions and deletions may trigger tree rotations to maintain balance.